IniongunIsaac/WeatherApp/README.md

 #  iOS WeatherApp

 An iOS weather app that allows users to fetch current weather data for a city of their choice and then see the details on another screen.
+Weather Data is gotten from [Open Weather API](http://openweathermap.org/current)

 ## Technology Stack & Tools